 The average cyberattack costs small business owners anywhere from $80,000 to $150,000.
-That may not be enough to bring down a behemoth sized businesses, but it’s enough to cripple a smaller sized operation.
-A recent report stated that 60% of them ended up going out of business within six months after the attack.
+That may not be enough to bring down a behemoth-sized business, but it’s enough to cripple a smaller operation.
+A recent report stated 60% of small businesses going out of business within six months after attacks.

 Best ways a small business can defend against cybercriminals

 The best way for small businesses to protect themselves from hackers is to be proactive and vigilant.
-Keep informed and understand the real dangers that are threatening the online world, just waiting to pounce.
+Stay informed and understand the real dangers that are threatening the online world.

 Here are some of the best ways for small businesses to stay protected from cyberattacks:

-- Install anti-virus software/hardware and keep it updated to meet the latest threats – Identity thieves take advantage of the ignorance and the fact that some companies fail or often forget to update their security software consistently and in a timely manner.
-So, it’s important to keep your security protocols current and updated with the latest versions.
-Installing and testing a proper firewall is strongly recommended as well.
-Also, before downloading any files, make sure they are scanned for safety to avoid any unnecessary attacks.
+Identity thieves take advantage of company ignorance.
+Some companies fail, or often forget, to update their security software consistently and in a timely manner.
+Installing and testing a proper firewall is strongly recommended, and before downloading any files, make sure they’ve been scanned first.